tkporter/react-native-sms/README.md

 #react-native-sms

 ##SendSMS
 Use this component to send an SMS with a callback (completed/cancelled/error).
 Works for iOS and Android!
-Working as of RN 0.3.0
+Working as of RN 0.33.0

+### UPDATES:
+Now supports 0.33.0-- keep in mind this could pose problems with older versions of RN

 ##How to install
 1. `npm install react-native-sms --save`